-History helps to build a clear understanding and appreciation today's of complex world.
+History helps to build a clear understanding and appreciation of today's complex world.
 In order to understand our place in the world we need to know where we come from and this means knowing about history.
-You will seek out the evidence, sort out the facts from the fiction, analyse what vou have discovered, before arriving at a true understanding of what really happened.
+You will seek out the evidence, sort out the facts from the fiction, analyse what you have discovered, before arriving at a true understanding of what really happened.
 It is about understanding people and it develops a high level of communication.